-SPOTLIGHT: SPEAR POINT SOLAR ENERGY 2.27 MW PV FIELD AND ROOFTOP SOLAR photovoltaic project was designed and constructed by SPG Solar of Novato, California, and incorporates a single-axis tracking system for solar production enhancement.
+SPEAR POINT SOLAR ENERGY 2.27 MW PV FIELD AND ROOFTOP SOLAR

+In 2012, the City and the College collaborated on the development of a 2.27 MW solar photovoltaic facility located on 11 acres of college-owned property in New Russia Township.
+The solar photovoltaic project was designed and constructed by SPG Solar of Novato, California, and incorporates a singleaxis tracking system for solar production enhancement.
 The City and the College entered into an agreement to permit interconnection of the photovoltaic solar facility to the City's electric distribution network to virtually deliver the solar generation output to college properties.
 The College entered into a power purchase agreement with the owner, Spear Point Energy of Aspen, Colorado, to purchase the renewable solar energy.
 The project produces almost 3,000 megawatt hours (MWh) of renewable energy annually, which equals close to 12% of the College's power supply requirements.
 Additionally, the project offers benefits to the City as a renewable fuel resource and reduces wholesale power transmission and capacity costs.